 L8b.
-Description of Photo, Map, or DrawingThere are no drawings or profiles of this private
+Description of Photo, Map, or Drawing There are no drawings or profiles of this private road.

-There are no drawings or profiles of this private road.
 Aspen field crews surveyed the alignment and prepared the L4e Sketch.

 L11.
 Date: 6/26/2022

 L9.
 Remarks: See Historical context and evaluation developed in report entitled Cultural Resources Record Search and Pedestrian Survey for the Copper Basin Dam and Access Road Project, Aspen Environmental, Prepared for: Metropolitan Water District, Prepared by Aspen Environmental Group, June 2022.